 The pottery is in a lovely setting in Strathblane, overlooking the Campsie Hills.
 We're a ten minute drive from Milngavie or Lennoxtown, and for those who prefer not to drive, the bus stop is a few hundred yards from our door!
 The building is light and airy, and there is plenty of parking space available.
 As well as being the perfect place for a pottery course, the studio is available for potters to hire on a part-time basis.
 If you have particular needs please do talk to us as we have done our best to make the pottery accessible to all and want to make all possible adjustments so everyone can enjoy the opportunities we are offering.

-We have arranged a timetable that we hope will cater for all - from one-off classes or painting on ready-made items - right through to the option of becoming one of our Associates and using the studio regularly for private projects.
-In between, we can take bookings for private lessons (both handbuilding and on the wheel), independent projects and to use our wheels.
+We have organised the activities in the pottery in a way that we hope will cater for all - from taster sessions and painting on ready-made items - right through to the option of becoming one of our Associates and using the studio regularly for private projects.
+We take bookings for private lessons (both handbuilding and on the wheel), independent projects and to use our wheels.

-The pottery is the perfect place for a party or to bring a group - we're near to Glasgow, ten minutes from Milngavie, and can facilitate your very own ceramic workshop for team building or just for fun.
-Look on our parties and workshops page for more details.
+The pottery is the perfect place for a party or to bring a group - we're near to Glasgow, ten minutes from Milngavie Station and can facilitate your very own ceramic workshop for team building or just for fun.
+Look on our parties and groups page for more details.

 And for anyone not that interested in clay we have a fortnightly paper crafting group!

 For details of these activities, click on the links in the summary below or click here to download the pottery leaflet.
 Or click here for our current pricelist.